 Energy efficiency rates in England have STALLED

-The Governments flagship ‘English Housing Survey Report 2017-18’ was published yesterday and the one of the major headlines is quite damning.
+The Governments flagship ‘English Housing Survey Report 2017-18’ was published yesterday and one of the major headlines is quite damning.

 The report states: